Sterahi/xivscraper/README.md

 ## Current Time
  ~1hr
 ## To Run
-run > pip install scrapy
+> pip install scrapy
 > This may need to be run as sudo

+Next
-Next run > scrapy runspider build.py
+> scrapy runspider build.py
 > I recommend -o FILE.json to easily read files